Getting Started¶

 Print path to the matching config TOML |

-Export to host |
+Translate a container path to host path |

-podbox doctor |
+podbox completions <shell> |

 All commands support --dry-run to preview without side effects.